 • Student housing choice:

-• MSUN may assume living arrangements based on 2023-2024 information.
-If our assumption is incorrect, please complete the Student Data Formso we can update your Financial Aid Offer based on your actual living arrangements for 2024-2025.
+• MSUN may assume living arrangements based on prior FAFSA information.
+If our assumption is incorrect, please complete the appropriate Student Data Form below so we can update your Financial Aid Offer based on your actual living arrangements.

 • The student’s interest in Federal Work-Study (FWS) employment: